suffolklibraries/sljekyll/about/member-organisations/friends-of-woodbridge-library-fowl/index.md

 ## What does FOWL do?

+{% include /c/figure.html src="/images/featured/featured-woodbridge-fashion-show.jpg" alt="Models coming down the runway in clothes from Parkside Shops at the Friends of Woodbridge Library's Fashion Show in October 2018" caption="Models coming down the runway in clothes from Parkside Shops at the Friends of Woodbridge Library's Fashion Show in October 2018" %}

 We work closely with library staff to help to organise and run a very wide range of community activities.
 So far these have included:

-* Tabletop sales
+* Book sales
-* Lunchtime concerts
+* Lunchtime and evening concerts
-* Jazz evenings
+* Theatre productions
+* A fashion show
 * Poetry readings
-* Craft fairs
-* Art classes
+* Quiz evenings
-* Summer Reading Challenge presentation
-* Writing groups
+* Author events

 ## What we don’t do!